SYSTEMS CHANGE & TRANSFORMATION

 -

-Supported a 4-year project to transform the refugee response across five countries, engage stakeholders across sectors, and build innovation capacity in 75 UN and NGO agencies – Middle East
+Supported a 4-year project to transform the refugee response across five countries, engage stakeholders across sectors, and build innovation capacity in 75 UN and NGO agencies and contributed toward a more effective refugee response and increased resilience – Middle East

 -

-Developed an impact measurement system to incentivise a bank’s new customer service culture – England
+Developed an impact measurement system to incentivise a bank’s new customer service culture.
+Co-designed and co-delivered sessions for 250 bank tellers, leading to a surprising cultural transformation - England

 -

-Co-led a network of change agents to build capacity for innovation in the UN system – Worldwide
+Co-led an engaged network of change agents to build capacity for innovation in the UN system.
+Delivered a 6-month leadership programme, whose graduates eventually led innovation units at major UN agencies – Worldwide

 -

-Coursework in systems change and collaborative social impact, Presencing Institute (MIT) – United States
+Professional development in systems change, compassionate systems leadership, and collaborative social impact; Center for Systems Awareness; Presencing Institute (MIT) – United States